Need for Speed: High Stakes: Development and release

 High Stakes was developed by EA Canada as a follow-up to Need for Speed III: Hot Pursuit.
 When Hot Pursuit was completed, the development team took some days off and brainstormed ideas for their next project based on feedback from gamers and online sites.
 These included the game's car damage system and being able to play as a police pursuit.
 The title "High Stakes" was chosen to convey the game's sense of risk and consequence, an element that senior producer Hanno Lemke felt was missing from many racing games.
 This was represented in the game's High Stakes mode, where a player can lose a saved car in a race, along with the money they had spent on upgrading it.
 The fact that cars can take damage, requiring players to spend money and repair them, was considered another contributor to that sense of risk and consequence, as it can potentially lead players into debts.
 The game marked the return of the Porsche licence, which had been absent from racing games since Porsche Challenge in 1997.

 Creating a sense of realism was equally important.
 Features such as customizable licence plates, functional turn signals, hazard lights, and reverse lights were implemented to make cars more believable, while extra details such as car interiors and drivers were made visible during gameplay.
 Before implementing the car damage system, Electronic Arts spent a considerable amount of time convincing car manufacturers to let their licensed cars take in-game damage.
-One of the biggest challenges the development team faced was the fact that the studio had to move offices during the Christmas 1998 season.
+One of the biggest challenges the development team faced was that the studio had to move offices during the Christmas 1998 season.
 It occurred in the middle of a crunch period the development team was facing.
 This resulted in a loss of three weeks of work time, requiring developers to work late night hours over subsequent weeks to meet the release deadline.
 The game was confirmed to be in development in December 1998, after information on the game had been leaked by some sources.
 High Stakes was first released for the PlayStation in North America on March 24, 1999.
 The game was released in Europe as Need for Speed: Road Challenge on April 2, and in Japan as Over Drivin' IV on June 17.